AJdesignb/MM621_F25/Journal/Doet_chapter4_notes.md

 **4. CONVENTIONS:** are well‐established norms or standards in design and use; leveraging them helps users by tapping into familiar behaviour.
 But changing conventions is hard.

+**5. LEGACY PROBLEM:** Changing constraints/conventions is difficult because so many products and systems adopt the old standard; users also have learned the old way.

+**6. MAPPING, FEEDBACK, DISCOVERABILITY:** are all tied into how affordances, signifiers, constraints work together so the user knows what to do.

+Designers need to consciously choose constraints, affordances, signifiers and mappings to produce intuitive, safe, and error‐resistant design.